evehasnaa/graduation-projects-for-depi/README.md

 - Integrate Power BI or Plotly for interactive dashboards
 - Apply machine learning models for predictive analysis
 - Automate data reporting and KPI tracking

----

-Let me know if you'd like to include your team members' names or customize this further for your GitHub portfolio or CV!